Learn Indices Courses

 A trendline depicts these points of support & resistance for indices price.

-If a indices trendline forms in a certain direction then trading price usually and generally move in that direction for a time period until a time when the trend-line breaks-out.
+If a indices trendline forms in a certain way, the trading price often moves in that direction for a while until the trend-line breaks out.

-Upward indices trendline - If price is heading up then a line is formed that's also moving up.
-This line is called an upward indices trend-line.
+Upward indices trendline - If price goes up, a line that also moves up is made.
+This line is an upward indices trend-line.

 Moving Averages Indicator